timseifer/GME/README.md

 # GME

-#A simple HTML file with a script that runs on the Alpha Vantage API, continuously updating the background color based on the movement of $GME
+A simple HTML file with a script that runs on the Alpha Vantage API, continuously updating the background color based on the movement of $GME.
+Relies heavily on properly parsing a JSON file.